SistemasRafael/InvoicingModule-FrontEnd/README.md

 StoryBook:<br>
 http://localhost:{port}/?path=/story/components-drag-drop--drag-and-drop<br>

-To test DragAndDrop there are three csv files in the repository that you can use.<br>
+To test DragAndDrop proccess there are three csv files in the repository that you can use.<br>
 1.-InvoiceCSVTestDateWrong<br>
 2.-InvoiceCSVTest<br>
 3.-InvoiceCSVTestRequiredField<br>